Placeholder

 By the end of the course, students will be better able to:

-• Analyse the factors influencing asthma development, progression and persistence, on how this may apply to individual patients
+• Analyse the factors influencing asthma development, progression and persistence, including the interaction between genetics and environmental factors.

-• Plan and communicate a rational evidence-based approach to the diagnosis and management of allergic airways diseases, and be able to communicate this to colleagues and patients
+• Plan a rational evidence-based approach to the diagnosis of allergic airways diseases in children and adults.

-• Appraise the new research findings in allergic airways disease and apply them to improve patient care in clinical practice both independently and as a team
+• Using current evidence on the pathophysiology, diagnosis, prevention and management of allergic airways disease and asthma, propose improvements to patient care in clinical practice individually and as part of a team.

-• Assess the risks and benefits of allergen-specific immunotherapy for the treatment of asthma in children and adults in clinical practice
+• Assess the risks and benefits of biologics and allergen-specific immunotherapy for the treatment of asthma in children and adults in clinical practice

 Teaching delivery format